baku89/VirtualMapper/README.md

 Virtual Mapper will interpret a scene file with following rules:

- - All meshes whose name begins with `screen` will be interpreted as Screen and the software will replace its surface with a texture specified in **Source** menu.
+ - All meshes whose names begin with `screen` will be interpreted as screens and the software will replace their surfaces with a texture specified in **Source** menu.
  - Screen meshes must have UV coordinates.
- - All meshes whose name begins with `guide` will be interpreted as Guide.
+ - All meshes whose names begin with `guide` will be interpreted as guide objects.
- - Other meshes will be interpred as Stage.
+ - Other meshes will be interpreted as stage objects.
  - Cameras will be imported and users can toggle them.
-(Orthographic camera does not supported currently.)
+(Orthographic camera is not supported currently.)
- - The software supports only diffuse and luminance color of material.
+ - The software supports only diffuse and luminance color of the material.
  - The software does not support animation, light, spline, and embed texture in FBX format.

 #### Example: Cinema4D